solosage1/anyprice-oracle/EIP.md

   could allow bundling multiple target chain updates in one call for efficiency (this would be an advanced feature beyond MVP).

+### Future Integration with Attestation Mechanisms (EAS/Attestation Bus)

+The Optimism ecosystem is actively developing standardized attestation infrastructure, including the Ethereum Attestation Service (EAS) and a potential Superchain Attestation Bus.
+ERC-76xx is designed to be compatible with such advancements.

+*   **EAS Compatibility:** An ERC-76xx data update, especially its core payload (e.g., `dataID`, `value`, `timestamp`, `sourceChainID`), can be structured as an EAS attestation.
+The schema for such attestations could be standardized as part of an ERC-76xx profile.
+This would allow ERC-76xx data to be recorded and verified using the common EAS framework, enhancing interoperability and discoverability within the Superchain.
+*   **Attestation Bus Serialization:** Should a Superchain Attestation Bus be implemented for broadcasting attestations, ERC-76xx messages (formatted as EAS attestations) could be readily serialized for transport via this bus.
+This would align ERC-76xx with the Superchain's goal of standardized, trust-minimized data propagation, potentially offering an alternative or complementary transport to the direct CXM for certain use cases.

+By leveraging EAS and the Attestation Bus, ERC-76xx could further enhance its utility as a standard for cross-chain oracle data, benefiting from shared infrastructure for attestation creation, verification, and transport across the Superchain.

 ### Benchmark Scenario

 As a concrete scenario, consider updating a price feed every 5 minutes from mainnet to Optimism:
 There are 12 updates per hour, 288 per day.
-At ~47k gas L1 each (as per revised estimate), that's ~13.54 million gas/day on L1.
+At ~45k gas L1 each (as per revised estimate), that's ~12.96 million gas/day on L1.
-With ETH at $1800, and an L1 basefee of 10 gwei, this translates to about $244/day.
-However, L1 basefees vary; for example, if the basefee ranges from 6-15 gwei (as might be observed, e.g., Q2 2025 on OP-Mainnet for illustrative purposes), the daily L1 cost could range from approximately $146 to $365.
+With ETH at $1800, and an L1 basefee of 10 gwei, this translates to about $233/day.
+However, L1 basefees vary; for example, if the basefee ranges from 6-15 gwei (as might be observed, e.g., Q2 2025 on OP-Mainnet for illustrative purposes), the daily L1 cost could range from approximately $140 to $350.
 On L2, 288*25k = 7.2 million gas/day, but L2 gas is much cheaper (even if ~$0.001 per kGas, that's <$10/day).
 So this approach could cost from a couple of hundred to several hundred dollars a day for a continuously updating feed – likely acceptable for a critical DeFi price, but too high for less critical data.
 By comparison, a dedicated